Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Homogeneous Sobolev and Besov spaces on special Lipschitz domains.

-As in \cite[Section~2.2.2]{Gaudin2022}, one may expect to recover similar results for the scale of homogeneous Sobolev and Besov as the one mentioned in Section \ref{sec:InhomSpacesSpeLip}.
-However, it still suffers the same issues as the one raised at the beginning of \cite[Section~2.2.2]{Gaudin2022}: the lack of completeness on the scale and it is not known whether Rychkov's extension operator satisfies homogeneous estimates.
+As in \cite[Subsection~3B]{Gaudin2022}, one may expect to recover similar results for the scale of homogeneous Sobolev and Besov as mentioned in Section \ref{sec:InhomSpacesSpeLip}.
+However, this approach still faces the same issues raised in the introduction of \cite[Subsection~3B]{Gaudin2022}: the lack of completeness for the whole scale of function spaces, and whether Rychkov's extension operator, given in \cite{Rychkov1999}, satisfies homogeneous estimates remains unknown.

-The extension method employed in \cite[Chapter~3]{DanchinHieberMuchaTolk2020} and \cite[Section~2.2.2]{Gaudin2022}, the use of the global change of coordinates and extension operators of higher order reflection around the boundary, will fail for high regularities.
-Indeed, the global bi-Lipschitz map $\Psi$ suffers from its own lack of regularity, making it impossible to take its derivatives more than once.
+The extension method employed in \cite[Chapter~3]{DanchinHieberMuchaTolk2020} and \cite[Subsection~3B1]{Gaudin2022} -- by means of the global change of coordinates and the extension operator by higher order reflection around the boundary -- will fail for high regularities.
+Indeed, the global bi-Lipschitz map $\Psi$ is obviously not sufficiently regular, making it impossible to take its derivatives more than once.
 Moreover, even if it were a smooth global diffeomorphism, higher order derivatives would produce inhomogeneous parts with lower order terms.
 However, this method still makes sense for regularity indices $s\in(-1+1/p,1]$.

-The first idea here is to use Stein's extension operator introduced in \cite[Chapter~VI]{Stein1970}, for which we have \textbf{homogeneous} estimates for non-negative integers indices of regularity.
+The main idea here is to use Stein's universal extension operator introduced in \cite[Chapter~VI]{Stein1970}, for which we have \textbf{homogeneous} estimates for non-negative integers indices of regularity.
+More precisely, we have the next statement.